tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 ### Examples

+	- Test

 Generally, the only function/command you'll need is `Invoke-ComputerCleanup`.
 Here's some quick examples:

 ``` powershell
     Invoke-ComputerCleanup -Days 30 -UserTemp -SystemTemp -CleanManager -SoftwareDistribution -RecycleBin
 ```

-#### -CleanManager
-	- Runs the Windows Disk Cleanup tool with the following options enabled:

-#### -CleanManager
+This will do the following:

-	- Runs the Windows Disk Cleanup tool
+	- Runs the Windows Disk Cleanup tool:
-	- Removes temp files in User profiles that are older than 30 days old
+	- Removes temp files in User profiles that are older than 30 days old.
-	- Removes temp files in system that are older than 30 days old
+	- Removes temp files in system that are older than 30 days old.

 You'll be prompted for confirmation at the beginning, and there will be a report at the end.